Bhuvan Gowda

 Bhuvan Gowda is an Indian cinematographer who works in Kannada films.
-He is known for his work in Ugramm (2014), Pushpaka Vimana (2017) and K.G.F film series.
+His popular works include Ugramm (2014), KGF duology (2018–2022) and Salaar: Part 1 – Ceasefire (2023).
+Gowda has won the SIIMA Award for Best Cinematographer – Telugu for the latter.

 Career

 Gowda began his career as a cinematographer for Prashanth Neel's Ugramm after the main cinematographer left the film.
 He shot the film with a 5D camera.
 In 2017, he was the cinematographer for Pushpaka Vimana.
 His work was well appreciated by critics.
 He collaborated with Neel again for K.G.F: Chapter 1 after Ugramm.
 Gowda garnered acclaim for his work in KGF: Chapter: 1 and won the SIIMA Award for Best Cinematographer.
 For K.G.F: Chapter 1, Gowda carried 40 kilogram camera for every shot and also used a drone.
 His next work was K.G.F: Chapter 2, where he collaborated with Neel for the third time.